-Some women cross-dressed and lived as men.
-They may be regarded by some as transgendered rather than as lesbian.
-Unlike early male cross-dressers, who mainly wore women’s clothing in private settings, cross-dressing women often lived as men in public.
+Some women cross-dressed and passed as men.
+They did this to access male employment and rates of pay at a time when few women could become economically independent due to their lack of educational and employment opportunities.
+They may be regarded by some scholars as transgendered rather than as lesbian.
 They usually came to attention if they were charged with crimes like vagrancy or false pretences.

 Bertha Victor/Bert Rotciv